-Above is a CNAME record and a wildcard A record.
-If we do a "dig" command (asking the DNS for information) on a random subdomain, in this case "goodbye.etaoin.ink", we get the wildcard IP address.
+Above are a CNAME record and a wildcard A record.
+If we do a "dig" command (asking the DNS for information) on a random subdomain, in this case, "goodbye.etaoin.ink", we get the wildcard IP address.

 If we "dig" the CNAME record (hello.etaoin.ink) we do not get the wildcard, but the established CNAME record IP address.

-The wildcard picks up the random subdomains, excluding the one already defined by the CNAME record.
+The wildcard picks up the random subdomains, excluding the ones already defined by the CNAME record.